 Title Tag Best Practices

 What is a Page Title?
 Page title sometimes referred to as the ‘Title Tag’ (or the meta title) is what you see on the SERP as the hyperlinked one-line summary of the page.
-It is one of the most important ranking factors for SEO as it helps search engines and searchers understand your page content and to determine if your page is relevant for the search query.
+It is one of the most important ranking factors for SEO as it helps search engines and searchers understand your page content and determine if your page is relevant for the search query.
 Page titles should be descriptive and concise.
 A good title also helps with the click-through rate.

 - Every page on your website must have a unique relevant Page title using your main keywords that tell Google what your page is about.